Studying with disabilities

 Photo of round lamps.

 Chalmers aims to be an accessible university, open to everyone.
-When you enrol, we offer various support initiatives to help you with your studies, regardless of physical impairment or disability.
+When you enroll, we offer various support initiatives to help you with your studies, regardless of physical impairment or disability.
+You should apply for educational support as soon as you have been accepted to Chalmers.
+If you have a more extensive disability or need educational interpretation, contact us as soon as possible so that we can meet your needs.

 How to apply for study support

-1. Log into Nais with your Chalmers ID, cid, (if you have one) or the same login you use for universityadmissions.se and follow the instructions.
+1. Log into Nais with your Chalmers ID (CID), eduID or the same login you use for universityadmissions.se and follow the instructions.

 2. After submitting your application, you will receive a confirmation email.